Someone Great (film): Production

 In February 2018, Gina Rodriguez signed on to star in and produce a film to serve as the directorial debut of Jennifer Kaytin Robinson from a screenplay she wrote.
 The story was described as being about loss, growing up and, above all, the everlasting bond of female friendships.
-In March 2018, Brittany Snow and DeWanda Wise were cast to portray the close friends of Rodriguez's character, while Lakeith Stanfield also joined the cast to portray the ex-boyfriend of Rodriguez's character.
+In March 2018, Brittany Snow and DeWanda Wise were cast to portray the close friends of Rodriguez's character, while Lakeith Stanfield joined the cast to portray the ex-boyfriend of Rodriguez's character.
 In April 2018, Rosario Dawson joined the cast of the film.
-Principal photography on the film began on April 2, 2018.
+Principal photography on the film began on April 2, 2018, and wrapped on May 15.

 Inspiration

 1989, the fifth studio album by American singer-songwriter Taylor Swift, especially the track "Clean", was cited as the inspiration for Someone Great.
 The film, in turn, inspired Swift to write "Death by a Thousand Cuts", the tenth track on her seventh studio album Lover (2019).
 Robinson has also cited New Zealand singer Lorde's 2017 song "Supercut" as an inspiration for the film; "[Supercut] existed in the movie before any of the people in the movie existed"—she stated in an interview with Rolling Stone.